ruff-drivers/ruff-v1-usb-audio-manager/README.md

 This module provides usb audio device capture and playback feature for Ruff.

-##Supported Engines
+## Supported Engines

-* Ruff: >=1.4.0 <1.5.0
+* Ruff: >=1.5.0 <1.6.0

-## Installing
+## Installation

-Execute following command to install
+Run the following command to install module:

 ```
-rap init
 rap install ruff-v1-usb-audio-manager
 ```

-##Usage
+## Usage

+### Installing a manager

-Audio Driver has 2 working mode, Capture mode and Playback mode.
-Capture mode read data from audio device, and Playback mode write data to audio device.
+Audio driver has 2 working modes: Capture and Playback.
+Capture mode reads data from audio device, and Playback mode writes data into audio device.
+The mode to use is based on your application.

-For initialize the hardware correctly, there is an AudioCaptureManager and an AudioPlayerManager to help you, Manager objects should be installed before.
+Audio driver is based on [USB Manager](https://rap.ruff.io/raps/usb-manager).
+You need to install the corresponding manager to USB before your usage.

 ```
-var AudioCaptureManager = require('ruff-v1-usb-audio-manager').CaptureManager;
-var AudioPlayerManager = require('ruff-v1-usb-audio-manager').PlayerManager;
+var audioManager = require('ruff-v1-usb-audio-manager');

-var captureManager = new AudioCaptureManager();
+var captureManager = new audioManager.CaptureManager();
-var playerManager = new AudioPlayerManager();
+var playerManager = new audioManager.PlayerManager();

 $('#usb').install(captureManager, playerManager);
 ```

-###Capture mode
+### Capture mode

-When usb audio device mount, CaptureManager will help you create capturer object automatically.
-The example show you how to record voice to a file last for 5 seconds.
+With Capture mode, the manager will create a capturer when an USB audio device is mounted.
+The following example shows how to record 5 seconds voice into a file.

 ```
 var sampleFile = '/tmp/test.mono.pcm';

 captureManager.on('mount', function (capturer) {
-    console.log('AudioCard Capturer mount');
     $('#button-k2').on('push', function () {
-        console.log('button-k2 push');

         var fd = fs.openSync(sampleFile, 'w');
         var offset = 0;